CmsHI/HiForestProductionSetup/README.md

 The last command may take ~5 minutes to finish checking out all the code and compiling it.
 If there are ANY errors which halt compilation, please report them to the hn-cms-hi-general list and check in to CVS/git any changes you make to fix errors.

 Foresting configurations reside in https://github.com/CmsHI/HiForestProduction/tree/master/CmsHi/JetAnalysis/test (or in the folder CmsHi/JetAnalysis/test if you follow these directions).
+Different branches have different configurations available - please check the branch appropriate for your needs.
 The naming convention should tell you what sample each configuration is intended for.